-Emergence is organized by Calcagno Cullen, and is on view at Wave Pool’s gallery from March 18th – May 6th, 2017.
+Emergence was organized by Calcagno Cullen, and was on view at Wave Pool’s gallery from March 18th – May 6th, 2017.

 The Personal Is Political

-More than half a dozen 2-D and 3-D works by the aforementioned well-established artists as well as some exciting up-and-coming contemporary artists, will be on display at Wave Pool.
+More than half a dozen 2-D and 3-D works by the aforementioned well-established artists as well as some exciting up-and-coming contemporary artists, were on display at Wave Pool.

-The Personal is Political is organized by independent curator Maria Seda-Reeder, and is on view at Wave Pool’s gallery until March 11th, 2017.
+The Personal is Political was organized by independent curator Maria Seda-Reeder, and is on view at Wave Pool’s gallery until March 11th, 2017.

-An installation by local artist Sharareh Khosravani will open on the same evening in Wave Pool’s upstairs community gallery.
-Khrosravani’s exhibition will remain up until February 12th.
+An installation by local artist Sharareh Khosravani opened on the same evening in Wave Pool’s upstairs community gallery.
+Khrosravani’s exhibition remained up until February 12th.